basesdepatos/notes/unit1/other.md

 @Sosoloogic
 ## DDL

-@tamasi17

 ## DCL

-**DCL** (Data Control Language) is a subset of SQL used to control access to data in a database.
+**DCL (Data Control Language)** is a subset of SQL used to control access to data in a database.
 The main DCL commands are:

 1. **GRANT**: Gives a user permission to access or modify database objects.
  - Example in sql:
  GRANT SELECT, INSERT ON table_name TO user_name;

 2. **REVOKE**: Removes permissions previously granted to a user.
   - Example in sql:
   REVOKE SELECT, INSERT ON table_name FROM user_name;

 These are the standard SQL commands but some databases can extend them to enhance security and role management.
 Some examples are DENY, SHOW GRANTS, CREATE ROLE, SET ROLE, DROP ROLE...